 The pricing page is a staple for any online shop.
 It’s used for SaaS products, service companies, and eCommerce shops all around the web.

-And no pricing page can be complete without a pricing table comparing options, features, and (naturally) prices.
+And no pricing page would be complete without a pricing table comparing options, features, and (naturally) prices.
 But designing your own from scratch can be a hassle.

 That’s where these open source pricing tables can help.
 These are all fully responsive, and they work great as templates whether you’re looking to customize your own or just reuse existing code to save time.

-1. Icon Table
+1. Icon Table by Travis Williamson

 Great visuals always sell.
 These might be product photos or custom illustrations but visuals grab attention faster than text.